 In addition to these factors, silk screen printing cannot produce nearly the same resolution and quality as any of the other methods and is best suited for large decals that don’t require high fidelity.

 A tempting and often considered solution to at-home decal printing is the venerable inkjet printer.
 They’re inexpensive to use and easy to find.
 As appealing as inkjet printers may seem, they simply won’t work.

 Sure, they’ll print the colors and resolution that you want (excluding white, of course), but there’s one glaring problem with printing decals with an inkjet printer: the ink is water-based!
 This means that as soon as you go to apply your inkjet-printed waterslide decal, the ink will start to dissolve.

 So what is the best solution for custom decal printing?
 The answer is: it depends.
-It depends on your specific artwork requirements and the color of the object you place the decal on.
-If you have a white object, then full color laser is a great option.
+It depends on your specific artwork requirements and the color of the object you place the decal.
+If you have a white object, then the full-color laser is a great option.
 If you have a colored object and you need white, then ALPS is your best bet.

 - ALPS Thermal Printing - Best for decals being applied to non-white objects.
 Can print white and metallic.

 - Full-Color Laser Printing - Large color selection but must be used on white objects.

 - Offset Printing - Full color including white, but prohibitively expensive.
 Hard to see white.

 - Silk Screen Printing - Colorful and durable, but low resolution.
 Complex and expensive.